mquezada13/mquezada13/README.md

 ## 🌌 Research & Technical Highlights

+These projects represent my most impactful academic contributions — each driven by custom-built numerical code, modeling pipelines, and extensive data analysis in Python.
 - 🪐 **Dark Matter in Compact Stars**
   Designed numerical tools to model DM capture and annihilation in white dwarfs and neutron stars.
-Explored heating, neutrino emission, and gravitational wave signals as observable signatures.
+Explored luminosity from anomalous heating as an observable signature.

 - 🧊 **White Dwarf Cooling via Neutrino Emission in Dark Sector Models**
   Studied the impact of a dark photon in a three-portal model on the neutrino emission rates from white dwarfs.
 Derived constraints on dark sector parameters by comparing the predicted energy loss to astrophysical luminosity bounds.